 Waterfox Browser is a privacy-focused, open-source web browser built on Mozilla Firefox that removes telemetry and data collection while maintaining compatibility with legacy Firefox extensions.
 Common use cases include running legacy XUL extensions that Firefox no longer supports, syncing browsing data across devices without Mozilla telemetry, and customizing the browser interface with classic Firefox themes.
-This guide demonstrates installing Waterfox on Ubuntu using the community-maintained OpenSUSE Build Service repository, Flatpak from Flathub, or direct tarball installation.
-By the end, you will have Waterfox running with your preferred update method—automatic via package managers or manual control with tarball installations—and verified installation through version checks.
+This guide demonstrates installing Waterfox on Ubuntu using Flatpak from Flathub or direct tarball installation from the official GitHub releases.
+By the end, you will have Waterfox running with your preferred update method (automatic via Flatpak or manual control with tarball installations) and verified installation through version checks.

 Choose Your Waterfox Installation Method